+- You are blind, even with the use of corrective lenses or medication.

+- You are markedly restricted in any one of the following basic activities of daily living:

+- o speaking;

+- hearing;

+- walking;

+- elimination (bowel or bladder functions);

+- o feeding;

-- You are blind, even with the use of corrective lenses or medication. - You are markedly restricted in any one of the following basic activities of daily living: - o speaking; - o hearing; - o walking: - o elimination (bowel or bladder functions); - o feeding: - o dressing; or - o performing the mental functions necessary for everyday life. - You need, and must dedicate a certain amount of time specifically for, life-sustaining therapy to support a vital function. - Cumulative Effect of Significant Restrictions if you do not quite meet the criteria for blind or markedly restricted, but the following conditions apply: - because of your impairment, you are significantly restricted in two or more basic activities of daily living, or you are significantly restricted in vision and at least one of the basic activities of daily living, even with appropriate therapy, medication, and devices; - o these significant restrictions exist together, all or substantially all the time (at least 90% of the time); and - o the cumulative effect of these significant restrictions is equivalent to being markedly restricted in a single basic activity of daily living.
+- $\circ$ dressing; or

+- o performing the mental functions necessary for everyday life.

+- Life-sustaining Therapy You need therapy to support a vital function, and you need this therapy at least 3 times per week for an average of at least 14 hours per week. - Cumulative Effect of Significant Restrictions if you do not quite meet the criteria for being blind or markedly restricted, but the following conditions apply: - because of your impairment, you are significantly restricted in two or more basic activities of daily living, or you are significantly restricted in vision and at least one of the basic activities of daily living, even with appropriate therapy, medication, and devices; - these significant restrictions exist together, all or substantially all the time (at least 90% of the time); and - the cumulative effect of these significant restrictions is equivalent to being markedly restricted in a single basic activity of daily living.

-Your doctor will complete the form with his or her impression of the impact your disability has on you in the various categories.
+The key to a successful application for the DTC is to fully describe the effect that the condition has on the person with the disability.
+To merely name the condition is not sufficient.
+You must be very specific as to how the condition affects the person.
+Your doctor will complete the form with his or her impression of the impact the disability has in the various categories.
 The doctor should also complete the full details of the effects of the impairment on the last page of the form.
 The more information provided the easier it will be to approve the application.
 It is also important to stress to the doctor that the "onset of impairment" date be listed as the very first date upon which the impairment began.
 This is important when any back-filing actions are undertaken.
-If you have been approved for a period of time for which you have not claimed the credit, you may re-file for those years and receive a refund for taxes that you have previously paid for as many as 10 years.
+If you have been approved for a period of time for which you have not claimed the credit, you may re-file for those years and receive a refund of taxes.

 Once the form is completed, you should sign it, and forward it to Canada Revenue Agency.
 These forms can be reviewed at any time of the year so you needn't wait until tax time for submission.
-In fact, it often takes several months for Canada Revenue Agency to approve the form and so it would be prudent to send it in as soon as it has been completed by your doctor.
+In fact, it often takes several months for Canada Revenue Agency to approve the form and so it would be prudent to send it in as soon as it has been completed.